AntumMT/game-antum/mods/buildings/bridges/README.md

-Mod for Minetest that adds bridges (only one node wide!), slim handrails and a self-building-one-node-wide bridge.
+Mod for Luanti that adds bridges (only one node wide!), slim handrails and a self-building-one-node-wide bridge.

 Crafting recipes:
 <br> S stands for stick